 Parents need to know that, like Hopkin's other books for teens, Tilt features gritty material, including rape, HIV, teen sex and pregnancy, the death of child, a suicide attempt, drunk driving, and more.
 Teens swear ("s--t," "f--k," "goddamn," "pussy," and more), drink, and make all kinds of mistakes, but they do relate their experiences honestly and learn from their bad choices in various ways.
-Parents can use this book to talk about a wide variety of tough topics, including teen pregnancy, HIV, rape, homophobia -- and book censorship.
+Parents can use this book to talk about a wide variety of tough topics, including teen pregnancy, sexual assault, homophobia, and book censorship.
 Readers will get the author's point that an "unplanned pregnancy or sexually transmitted disease will change your life forever."

-TILT is a good choice for Hopkins' fans, who know what to expect, and for reluctant readers who will quickly get through this thick book, since it is written in free verse and covers such provocative material.
+This is a good choice for Hopkins' fans, who know what to expect, and for reluctant readers, who will quickly get through the free verse that covers provocative material.
 Readers also might appreciate that this book features imperfect families, including abusive or alcoholic parents, new stepparents, estranged parents, and more.
 It's a bit overstuffed, as the author puts her poor protagonists through trial after trial -- teen pregnancy, dating someone with HIV, a dying sister, a rape, a suicide attempt, and more.
 But readers will appreciate that the three leading teens emerge damaged but not defeated.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.